Taking the time to be organized and prepared will ease the stress of your upcoming move.

 If you are packing liquids, make sure they are tightly sealed and taped around the lid.
 If it is possible, place these items in a plastic bag and then in some sort of a rubber container.

 Drain any small appliances with a reservoir, such as a coffee maker or an iron.
-Wrap small appliances in newsprint (wrapping the cord separately to avoid scratches), and place in a meduim sized box with newsprint on the bottom.
+Wrap small appliances in packing paper (wrapping the cord separately to avoid scratches), and place in a medium-sized box with packing paper on the bottom.
 Tape securely.

 Before packing your computer, back up all software and personal files onto an external hard drive or DVD.
-Keep all manuals with the computer to make reconnection easier after the move.
-Remove ink cartriges from printers and place in a sealed plastic bag.
-Wrap the computer in several layers of newsprint, and place in a sturdy box.
+Keep all manuals with the computer to make re-connection easier after the move.
+Remove ink cartridges from printers and place them in a sealed plastic bag.
+Wrap the computer in several layers of packing paper, and place it in a sturdy box.
 Tape securely and label ‘Fragile.’